-Poking braces wire is the situation when the one end of the wire comes out of from the bracket and starts hurting the cheek, gums, or back of the mouth.
+Poking braces wire is the situation when the one end of the wire comes out of the bracket and starts hurting the cheek, gums, or back of the mouth.
 This may happen due to wrong food selection, poor tooth cleaning technique, any accident, or poor wire bending during tightening.

+You can stop it temporarily with a simple trick at home.
 However, you must visit the orthodontist to fix it permanently.

 If you ignore it, you’ll end up with serious problems.

 A poking wire can cut your cheek or gums and make a sore or painful mouth.